 GSA Announces Latest Cryptocurrency Auction

-ATLANTA — The U.S. General Services Administration has announced it’s latest auction of five lots of cryptocurrency.
-The five lots total 4.94 bitcoin with an estimated market value of over $268k.
+ATLANTA — The U.S. General Services Administration has announced its latest auction of five lots of cryptocurrency.
+The five lots total 5.0 bitcoin with an estimated market value of over $268K.

 GSA first began auctioning cryptocurrency on behalf of the U.S. government in early 2021.
 To date, users of the GSAAuctions.gov platform have successfully bid for more than 32 bitcoin and 150 litecoin over six auctions, garnering $1.5M.

-“We’re excited to be a leader in this space and see success with our sales,” stated Thomas Meiron, FAS Regional Commissioner.
-“These lots are a great introduction to the crypto community and GSA is pleased to be able to offer them for public auction.”
+"We're excited to be a leader in this space," stated Thomas Meiron, FAS Regional Commissioner.
+GSA is pleased to offer these lots for public auction."